 As this university grows, so do the programs the Women's Resource Center offer.
 In the summer of 2012 the Women’s Resource Center joined the Offices of the Dean of Student Life.
 This transition has allowed for greater programming and networking with other offices on campus.
 With this move to Student Life, the Women’s Resource Center was able to add programs such as Start Smart Salary Negotiation Workshops (2013) Elect Her: Aggie Women Win (2014), the Breastfeeding Welcomed Here Campaign (2014) and In Her Own Words: A Women-Focused Book Club (2016).
 To increase multicultural awareness, the Center engages in promotion of International Women's Day, Dias de los Muertos, & Women's History Month.

-In the fall of 2015, the Center relocated its office from Cain Hall to Student Services @ White Creek in Student Life 1 (Building #0070).
+In the fall of 2015, the Center relocated its office from Cain Hall to Student Services at White Creek, and then to it's current home in the Student Services Building.

 According to The Eagle, in 2016 "Texas A&M ranked among top 50 best universities for women."
 The Women's Resource Center is known for collaborating with campus and community partners to provide developmental programs, educational experiences, and resources that support the diverse needs of our campus constituents.
 The Center strives to provide a safe and supportive environment that is respectful and inclusive to all.
 By serving as a hub for information, and resources pertinent to women on campus, the Center aims to develop leaders of character dedicated to serving the betterment of Texas A&M University family.